-The Advanced Front Air Bags are designed to deflate immediately after deployment.
+The front air bags are designed to deflate immediately after deployment.

 NOTE: Front and/or side air bags will not deploy in all collisions.
 This does not mean something is wrong with the air bag system.

 If you do have a collision, which deploys the air bags, any or all of the following may occur: